uchicago-capp-camp-2023/lab-web/docs/s1-linux/1-connect.md

 ![SSH keygen screenshot - Mac](../assets/img/ssh-keygen-mac.png)

-Confirm that two new files, "id_rsa" and "id_rsa.pub", are present by listing the contents of the directory with `ls`.
-(Note: Because I have other files in the `.ssh` directory unrelated to the camp, I've used a wildcard, denoted by "*",  to only show those that begin with "id_rsa".)
+Confirm that two new files, `id_rsa` and `id_rsa.pub`, are present by listing the contents of the directory with `ls`.
+(Note: Because I have other files in the `.ssh` directory unrelated to the camp, I've used a wildcard, denoted by `*`,  to only show those that begin with "id_rsa".)

 _Windows_